Wednesday, February 27, 2019

 Little was done in 1911, only ordinary repairs being made.
 In 1912, three thousand new ties were laid and .75 mile of No. 0 trolley wire was replaced with new No. 00 wire.

 During 1913, a large part of the line was re-ballasted and 4,000 new ties were laid.
 In Madison, for a distance of nearly one-half mile, the track was moved from the side to the center of the highway to facilitate street improvements by the town.
 In making this change, all new materials were used.
-At Lakewood, a new siding and loading platform for freight was built, a new passenger and freight station erected and the wharf rebuilt.
+At Lakewood, a new siding and loading platform for freight was built, a new passenger and freight station was erected and the wharf was rebuilt.

 Activities in 1914 included the installation of 2,500 new wood ties and the installation of a third track at the carhouse.